 The next step is to draft the SPOA document.
 This is a crucial step, as the document must meet UAE legal standards to be valid.
 Here’s a detailed breakdown of what to include in the draft:

-- Clearly State the Purpose: Specify the exact tasks or actions the attorney-in-fact is authorized to perform.
+Clearly State the Purpose: Specify the exact tasks the attorney-in-fact can perform.

-- Identify the Parties: Include the full legal names, addresses, and Emirates ID or passport numbers of both the principal and the attorney-in-fact.
+Identify the Parties: Include full legal names, addresses, and Emirates ID or passport numbers of both principal and attorney-in-fact.

-- Define the Powers: Detail the specific powers being granted (e.g., selling property, managing bank accounts).
+Define the Powers: Detail the specific powers granted, such as selling property or managing bank accounts.

-- Set Limitations (if any): Clearly outline any limitations on the attorney-in-fact’s authority.
+Set Limitations (if any): Clearly outline any restrictions on the attorney-in-fact’s authority.

-- Optional – Use a Template: You can use a special power of attorney sample as a starting point or a special power of attorney form Dubai, but it’s best to consult with a legal professional near you to ensure compliance with UAE laws.
+Optional – Use a Template: Templates can help, but consult a legal professional to ensure compliance with UAE laws.

 Step 3: Legal Requirements and Documentation in UAE